 Brands like HiFiMan no longer exist in a tiny vacuum; the luxury headphone space has certainly taken a hit in 2020 due to the COVID pandemic but the past decade has proven that there is a growing market for high-performance headphones like the HiFiMan Sundara, and forward thinking products like the AudioQuest DragonFly Cobalt USB DAC, or MZ3 headphone amplifier from Linear Tube Audio.
 People will pay for quality.

 The Sundara sits closer to the bottom than the top of the HiFiMan pyramid, which makes their performance all that more impressive.
-They do some things better than the wireless HiFiMan Deva that we reviewed last month; which should be expected considering the difference in price.
+They do some things better than the wireless HiFiMan Deva that we reviewed; which should be expected considering the difference in price.

 Another benefit is their reproduction of space – think depth and width that can sound like it is extending beyond your head – which can be both thrilling and disconcerting the first time you hear it.